 Our visit to the sultanate of Oman served up a richly traditional and hospitable cultural experience, a unique country on the Arabian peninsula with one of the most diverse environments in the Middle East.

-For our first stop, we stayed at the stunningly designed Anantara Al Jabal Al Akhdar Resort 2000 metres above sea level (one of the world's highest luxury resorts), which boasted breathtaking views directly over what is known as 'The Grand Canyon of the Middle East'.
+For our first stop, we checked in to the stunningly designed Anantara Al Jabal Al Akhdar Resort 2000 metres above sea level (one of the world's highest luxury resorts), which boasted breathtaking views directly over what is known as 'The Grand Canyon of the Middle East'.
 Only accessible via a 4x4, the resort is perched atop the edge of a dramatic drop into the canyon, so throughout the day we could relax and enjoy the panoramic vista of the mighty Al Hajar mountains.

-Travelling on to the capital of Muscat, situated between the mountains and the sea, we were brought back to ground level in busy streets and souqs where the Omani decorative buildings with iconic towers and curved architecture provided a scenic backdrop.
+Travelling on to the capital of Muscat, situated between the mountains and the sea, we were brought back to ground level in busy streets and bustling souqs, where the Omani decorative buildings with iconic towers and curved architecture provided a scenic backdrop.